An online content removal lawyer may be a valuable option when defamatory content or harmful content threatens your digital reputation.

 With a bad reputation, you run the risk of:

-- Losing out on that dream job you applied for.
+• Losing out on that dream job you applied for

-- Not being accepted into the college or university of your choice.
+• Not being accepted into the college or university of your choice

 How Does Defamatory Content Influence Your Digital Footprint?

-Now, multiply internet search results with damaging content published online.
 Perhaps an anonymous person posted a false statement about you on social media accounts or personal blogs.
 Maybe this damaging content appeared in the form of a news article or other internet news content.
-If the original poster published that information with the intent of harming your reputation, that is defamation.
+And with enough sharing, it can even go viral on social media platforms, blogs, etc.

 Defining Defamation, Libel, and Slander

-“The act of communicating false statements about a person that injure the reputation of that person.”
+As a legal term, defamation is defined as “the act of communicating false statements about a person that injure the reputation of that person.”

 You may have also heard the terms libel and slander when learning about defamation.